Bakley/flask-blog/README.md

 # Setting up your system

-Make sure you already have Python3, Pip and Virtualenv installed in your system.
+Make sure you already have Python 3, Pip and Virtualenv installed in your system.

 # How to get started